NosibleAI/nosible-py/docs/getting_started.rst

     with Nosible() as nos:
         results = nos.fast_search(
-            question="How have the Trump tariffs impacted the US economy?", expansions=[
+            question="How have the Trump tariffs impacted the US economy?", expansions = [
-                "What are the consequences of Trump's 2018 steel and aluminum tariffs on American manufacturers?", "How did Donald Trump's tariffs on Chinese imports influence US import prices and inflation?", "What impact did the Section 232 tariffs under President Trump have on US agricultural exports?", "In what ways have Trump's trade duties affected employment levels in the US automotive sector?", "How have the tariffs imposed by the Trump administration altered American consumer goods pricing nationwide?", "What economic outcomes resulted from President Trump's protective tariffs for the United States economy?", "How did Trump's solar panel tariffs change investment trends in the US energy market?", "What have been the financial effects of Trump's Section 301 tariffs on Chinese electronics imports?", "How did Trump's trade barriers influence GDP growth and trade deficits in the United States?", "In what manner did Donald Trump's import taxes reshape competitiveness of US steel producers globally?", ],
+                "What are the effects of Trump's 2018 steel and aluminum tariffs on US manufacturers?", "How did Trump's tariffs on Chinese imports affect US import prices and inflation?", "What impact did the Section 232 tariffs under Trump have on US farm exports?", "How have Trump's trade duties influenced US automotive sector employment?", "How have Trump’s tariffs changed consumer goods prices in the United States?", "What economic outcomes came from Trump’s protective tariffs on the US economy?", "How did Trump’s solar panel tariffs shift US energy investment trends?", "What have been the effects of Trump’s Section 301 tariffs on Chinese electronics?", "How did Trump’s trade barriers affect GDP growth and trade deficits in the US?", "How did Trump’s import taxes reshape competitiveness of US steel producers globally?", ],
             n_results=10,
         )